 Be warned!
 Children will not proceed to grade one.
 They will need to go to a conventional institution and start from the beginning, at ECD like everybody else.
 Imagine your child at seven or eight joining four-year-olds in the ECD A class because of their parents’ decision.

 Patrick Anthony Chinamasa is a Zimbabwean politician and a member of the ruling Zanu-PF party.
 He is the former Minister of Finance and Economic Planning .He was reappointed to the ministry after President Emmerson Mnangagwa had appointed his cabinet in November 2017.Chinamasa is former Minister...
 Read More About Patrick Chinamasa

 Lazarus Dokora is a Zimbabwean politician and the former Minister of Primary and Secondary education.
 Dokora is a member of the Zanu-PF political party.
 He is a former Member of Parliament for Rushinga Constituency.
 Read More About Lazarus Dokora

-Dr. Sylvia Janet Utete-Masango is a Zimbabwean politician and the Permanent Secretary at the Ministry of Primary and Secondary Education, a position she retired from in October 2018.
+Dr. Sylvia Janet Utete-Masango is a Zimbabwean politician and the former Permanent Secretary at the Ministry of Primary and Secondary Education, a position she retired from in October 2018.
 Read More About Sylvia Utete-Masango